 Ask them if they think you are too loud or quiet, if your speech is interesting enough, what they would change about it, etc. This is a great way to get an outside perspective on your speech.

 Tip #8: Don’t worry if you forget something!

 Public speaking is difficult because many things are running through your mind.

 If you forget what you are going to say, that’s okay!
 Everyone has a mental lapse from time to time, but how you get through this moment matters the most.

 You can use your notes to get back on track or continue.
 But remember: it is okay if you forget something!

 Tip #9: Find an audience.

-It helps to have an audience when you are practicing your speech because this will give you honest feedback about how people perceive your voice and what they think about how you give speeches.
+It helps to have an audience when you are practicing your speech because it will give you honest feedback about how people perceive your voice and what they think about your speeches.

 You can also practice visualizing the response of your listeners, which is crucial if you want to hold their attention.